ppkantorski/Ultrahand-Overlay/lib/libultra/README.md

 - **string_funcs.hpp**: A collection of string manipulation functions, providing utilities for tasks such as formatting, searching, and modification of strings.

-### Ultra Header

-- **ultra.hpp**: The main header file for the `libultra` library, including all essential functions and declarations for seamless integration into your projects.

 ## Usage